300 & 99 From The 1st Decade Of The New Millennium

 While it may seem that she should be a staple in any conversation dealing with femme fatale butt-kickers, IMO, she had never been fully depicted as the bad-ass at the level which she had the potential to be.

-Then, I picked up this recent straight to DVD feature, and easily came to the conclusion, that even though it may not yet be at the point that I'd like to see her at, it is a huge step in the right direction.
+Then, I watched this recent straight to DVD feature, and immediately saw that it is a huge step in the right direction.

 Well, actually,